oehf/ipf-docs/_pages/project-info.md

 The IPF 5.x release supports java 17 and up, Spring Boot 3.x, Camel 4.x.
 Major new features will be developed primarily for IPF 5.

+The next major release, IPF 6.0, will move to Spring Framework 7, Spring Boot 4.x and Jakarta EE 11, and will remove deprecated functionality, including all FHIR STU3 support.

 IPF 4.x supports Java 11 and up, Spring Boot 2.x as well as Camel 3.x.
 We will support this branch for some more patch releases to support the folks that are not able (yet) to upgrade to a recent JDK.